hstarmans/hexastorm/README.md

 At the moment, only the move instruction is supported.

 ## Move instruction
 A word cannot store all information for a move instruction.
-So a MOVE instruction consists out of multiple commands and words in series.
+So a move instruction consists out of multiple commands and words in series.
 If prior to the sequence, the memory is already full or there is a parsing error, a status word is sent back.
 If the reply is zero, the peripheral is operating normally.
 The following